 The key idea behind an MVP is that you create a real product that can be offered to customers.
-And then you watch the reaction to it and refine the solution taking into account the preferences of consumers.
+And then, you watch the reaction to it and refine the solution considering consumers' preferences.
 That way, the company won't start creating a product that customers won't want to buy.

 Why is market research important?

 A typical request for an MVP from a founder starts with the development price; offers to do a deep analysis of the market are refused because there is “no money” and not enough for an MVP.
 Why is this not correct:

 - 40% of startups die due to no market need.
 It is not the most important thing to do, although everyone thinks that way - this is a delusion.
 The most important thing is to check the market needs and get confirmation.
 Benefit - you greatly reduce risk number 1 - no market need.

 - Competition analysis is becoming more important than ever, the complexity and cost of project development and promotion depend on it.
 The trap: underestimating the cost of promotion and falling into a lack of money - and here you find yourself in the second most terrible risk.

 - The strategy and price of promotion is highly dependent on the complexity of the acquisition and engagement) of the customers.
 In reality, this can be understood only after conducting a series of tests and receiving at least some kind of feedback from the market.
 The trap: underestimating the cost of promotion and falling into a lack of money and it is the second common cause of startup death (29%) and again "the second-worst risk."